Dunning-Hotopp-Lab/Ecoli-Dana-LongReads/README.md

-# Comparison of long read sequencing technologies in resolving bacteria and fly genomes
+# Comparison of long read sequencing technologies in interrogating bacteria and fly genomes

 Eric S. Tvedte